deckhouse/deckhouse/modules/101-cert-manager/docs/FAQ.md

 ## What types of certificates are supported?

-Currently, the module supports the following two ClusterIssuers:
+Currently, the module supports the following four ClusterIssuers:
 * letsencrypt
 * letsencrypt-staging
+* selfsigned
+* selfsigned-no-trust

 ## Does the legacy tls-acme annotation work?